10935336/AutoVPNGate_Linux/README.md

 <br>
 <br>

-VPN availability is detected via ICMP ping every 60 seconds, and if unavailable, it is automatically reacquired and deployed.
+VPN availability is detected via ICMP ping and https GET every 60 seconds, and if unavailable, it is automatically reacquired and deployed.

 Adds route-nopull to the openvpn config file by default to let you choose which routes you want to add.
 <br>